Ghoniem/Neoscholar/Syllabus/Ghoniem_Neoscholar/_build/html/_sources/Project_Instructions.md

     plt.show()
 ```

-# Python code for thermodynamic properties of R134a
+## Appendix: Python code for thermodynamic properties of R134a

 ``` {style="custompython" caption="Python code for thermodynamic properties of R134a"}
 from CoolProp.CoolProp import PropsSI